 Complimenting your up-to-now perfect Thai picnic, you are going to need some refreshments.
 Some might argue there’s enough coconut milk here to negate the need for drinks but I disagree.
 There are various options open to you whether it be tea, juice or alcohol.

-Thailand is famous worldwide for its full moon parties where travellers dance the night away drinking local Thai beer and liquor.
+Thailand is famous worldwide for its full moon parties where travelers dance the night away drinking local Thai beer and liquor.
 Recreate your own little piece of the full moon atmosphere by purchasing some authentic Thai produce.
-Chang beer is one of the countries leading beers which certainly hits the spot whilst Mekhong is a Thai whiskey/rum made from molasses and sugar cane which will certainly give you that true Thai taste.
+Chang beer is one of the countries leading beers.
+It certainly hits the spot.
+Whilst Mekhong is a Thai whiskey/rum made from molasses and sugar cane which will certainly give you that true Thai taste.

 British PicnicBeautiful green countryside and a basket full of great food.
 Now that’s what picnicking is about.